-‘Southern Charm Thomas Ravenel Takes Heat After Saying He Keeps His Kids In The Guest House
+‘Southern Charm’ Thomas Ravenel Takes Heat After Saying He Keeps His Kids In The Guest House

 “

-@Thomasravenel put kids in GUEST house, did jail for drugs, still “parties”, & paid for nanny testimony.
+@Thomasravenel put kids in GUEST house, did jail for drugs, still ‘parties,’ & paid for nanny testimony.
 A narcissistic liar.”

 Another stepped in to try and help Thomas Ravenel figure out a way for the kids to move into the main house with Thomas, and that would be to put the pricy stuff in the guest house, and the practical pieces in the main house, so Thomas Ravenel could live with the kids.